MuckRock/maternal-mortality/README.md

 The CDC data relies on the 27 underlying cause of death, or ICD-10, codes defined as pregnancy-related.
 The latest refresh of the CDC encompasses deaths occurring through January 21, 2023, as of February 5, 2023.
 But there is a lag in reporting deaths, which can take as long as six months depending on the jurisdiction.

 MuckRock signed a data-use agreement with the CDC's National Center for Health Statistics in 2021 to access mortality data.
-Since then, the CDC has updated its WONDER query tool to allow the public and researchers to access new mortality data on a monthly basis, typically on the first Thursday of each month.
+Since then, the CDC has updated its WONDER query tool to allow the public and researchers to access new mortality data on a monthly basis.
 Together, with the data-use agreement data used as part of [our Uncounted death certificate project](https://www.muckrock.com/covid-uncounted/), and the WONDER query tool, we routinely pull four sets of data about maternal mortality in the U.S.

 The CDC maternal mortality death codes are the following: